Who can donate?

 Blood from a sick or medicated donor could impact negatively on the recipient.
 You will not be able to become a donor if you had jaundice or hepatitis after the age of 13, or if you’ve had cancer, heart disease, epilepsy, or a bleeding disorder.
 If you have questions about specific medications you might be taking, contact our Medical Sister.

 - Lead a safe lifestyle.

-Things that are considered risky include drugs, multiple sexual partners, and tattoos or piercings done in the past six months.
+Things that are considered risky include drugs, multiple sexual partners, and tattoos or piercings done in the past three months.
 For your own safety you won’t be able to donate blood if you are a competitive sportsperson training for a big event, or are involved in a hazardous occupation.